 Including Large Images

 You can include a large image as an object's primary image in the "Illustration Sheet" report format.
-Lanscape images will expand to the left and right margins of the page, with the height adjusted in proportion.
+Landscape images will expand to the left and right margins of the page, with the height adjusted in proportion.
 Portrait (vertical) images will expand to the bottom margin, with the width adjusted instead.

 This feature is available in image layout option 1 (gathered at the top) and option 2 (single large image plus all other images printed in line with the specification detail).
 If layout 1 is used, up to four supplemental images will print below the main image (or on the next page if the image is in portrait orientation) instead of seven.
 Any others will print in the layout 2 format.